dinoboards/yellow-msx-series-for-rc2014/msx/docs/msx-for-rc2014-manual.md

 This command can be placed into your AUTOEXEC.BAT script, so that the printer driver is always loaded at system start.

+\newpage

 ## Services

 $include{"../bin/sys-manuals.md"}$

+\newpage

-## Yellow MSX specific apps
+## Yellow MSX specific Applications

-The Yellow MSX for RC2014 in addition to all the standard MSX-DOS applications, includes some programs specifically designed for the system and its hardware modules.
+The Yellow MSX for RC2014 in addition to all the standard MSX-DOS applications, includes some programs specifically written and designed for the system and its hardware modules.

 $include{"../bin/app-manuals.md"}$

+\newpage

+## Other included Applications

+The following MSX-DOS applications have been tested and are available within the releases archives published on the projects GitHub releases.

+$include{"../bin/3rd-app-manuals.md"}$